 Vulnerable and key populations include populations that live in poverty without access to safe housing, water, sanitation and nutrition; those who are stigmatized, discriminated against, marginalized by society and even criminalized in law, policy and practice.
 These populations may struggle to fulfil their human rights, including their rights to access health and social services.
 They live in environments of inequality where they are unable to thrive, feel safe and actively participate in all aspects of society.
 Communicable diseases such as HIV, TB and malaria, and non-communicable diseases such as cancers and chronic respiratory illnesses, disproportionately impact on vulnerable and key populations.

-Rights-based health programmes work to address the various legal, political, social, cultural and economic factors that make these populations more vulnerable to infection or illness, or that create barriers to their access to prevention, treatment, care and support services.
+Rights-based health programmes work to address critical enablers - the various legal, political, social, cultural and economic factors that make these populations more vulnerable to infection or illness, or that create barriers to their access to prevention, treatment, care and support services.

 The Global Fund prioritises key populations in HIV, TB and malaria responses